-You (or your kids) can easily set up an Amazon.com Wish List and share it with friends and family.
+You can easily set up an Amazon.com Wish List and share it with friends and family.
 Amazon make this so easy!

-Most kids know exactly what gifts they want, so you don’t have to guess or settle for a gift card.
+Most of us know exactly what gifts we would love, so you don’t have to guess or settle for a gift card.
 You can let Amazon do the shipping and include a message with your gift too.

-How to Set Up an Amazon.com Wish List:
+How to Set Up a Wish List on Amazon.com

 You can create a Wish List profile and add items to your registry to keep track of the items you would like to receive.

 - Click Wish List at the top of any Amazon.com page and select Create a Wish List from the drop-down.Note: If you’re creating multiple Wish Lists, go to an existing Wish List and click Create another Wish List under your profile name.

 - Click Create your Wish List.

 - Select Show list profile below your name on the left side of the page.